Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 1. In the Service Auto Generation window, click `Browse File...` and navigate to the niryo_moveit/srv directory, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/src/niryo_moveit/srv`.
 Choose the `MoverService.srv` file, and then click `GENERATE!`

    - Two new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/srv` directory: MoverServiceRequest and MoverServiceResponse.
+These files describe the expected input and output formats for the service requests and responses when calculating trajectories.

    > MessageGeneration generates two C# classes, a request and response, from a ROS srv file with protections for use of C# reserved keywords and conversion to C# datatypes.
 Learn more about [ROS Services](https://wiki.ros.org/Services).

 1. In this repo, navigate to `Unity-Robotics-Hub/tutorials/pick_and_place`.
 Select and copy the `Scripts` folder and contents into the `Assets` folder of your Unity project.
 You should now find two C# scripts in your project's `Assets/Scripts`.